GetPageSpeed/nginx-extras-docs/docs/modules/vts.md

 ---

 title: "NGINX virtual host traffic status module"
 description: "RPM package nginx-module-vts.
 This is an NGINX module that provides access to virtual host status information.
 It contains the current status such as servers, upstreams, caches.
-This is similar to the live activity monitoring of NGINX Plus "
+This is similar to the live activity monitoring of NGINX Plus"

 ---